-(a) Billing information.
+- (a) Billing information.
 The Commission incorporates by reference the FCC's Truth in Billing Rules, as identified in rule 2008.

-In addition to the requirements found in the FCC's Truth in Billing Rules referenced above, all bills for telecommunications services shall clearly display the billing date and the payment due date, which must be at least 15 days after the billing date.
-At the option of the customer, and where it is technically feasible, electronic billing (e-billing) is permitted.

-- (b) Payment of bills, billing disputes, and bill credits or refunds. - (I) Whenever a customer makes a partial payment, the LEC shall apply it first to past due basic local exchange service and any associated taxes and surcharges in such a manner consistent with preserving basic local exchange service, unless otherwise instructed by the customer. - (II) In the event of a billing dispute between the customer and the provider, the provider may require the customer to pay the undisputed portion of the bill to avoid discontinuance of service for non-payment.
-The provider shall make a prompt investigation appropriate to the case and report the results to the customer.
-In the event the dispute is not reconciled, the provider shall advise the customer that an informal complaint may be registered with Commission Staff or that a formal complaint may be filed with the Commission. - (III) Whenever billing for basic local exchange service and any associated taxes and surcharges has not been determined accurately because of a LEC's omission or negligence, the LEC shall offer the following: - (A) Whenever a LEC over-bills a customer for the service, the LEC shall offer the customer a refund.
-When the amount of the refund exceeds the charges for two months of basic local exchange service and any associated taxes and surcharges, the customer shall be offered the choice either to receive the refund as a one-time credit on the customer's bill or as a one-time payment from the company.
+In addition to the requirements found in the FCC's Truth in Billing Rules-referenced above, all bills for telecommunications services basic service provided by HCSM recipients shall clearly display the billing date and the payment due date, which must be at least 15 days after the billing date.
+At the option of the customer, and where it is technically feasible, electronic billing (e-billing) is permitted. - (b) Payment of bills, billing disputes, and bill credits or refunds for HSCM. - (I) Whenever a customer makes a partial payment, the LECHCSM recipient shall apply it first to past due basic local exchange service and any associated taxes and surcharges in such a manner consistent with preserving basic local exchange service, unless otherwise instructed by the customer. - (II) In the event of a billing dispute between the customer and the provider of telecommunications service, the provider may require the customer to pay the undisputed portion of the bill to avoid discontinuance of service for non-payment.
+The provider of telecommunications service shall make a prompt investigation appropriate to the case and report the results to the customer.
+In the event the dispute is not reconciled, the provider shall advise the customer that an informal complaint may be registered with Commission Staff or that a formal complaint may be filed with the Commission. - (III) Whenever billing for basic local exchange service and any associated taxes and surcharges has not been determined accurately because of a LEC'sHCSM recipient's omission or negligence, the LECHCSM recipient shall offer the following: - (A) Whenever a LECHCSM recipient over-bills a customer for the service, the LECHCSM recipient shall offer the customer a refund.
+When the amount of the refund exceeds the charges for two months of basic local exchange service and any associated taxes and surcharges, the customer shall be offered the choice-either to receive the refund as a one-time-or credit-on the customer's bill or as a one-time payment from the company.
 If the customer elects a one-time payment, the LEC shall mail the refund within thirty days.
 Such over-billing shall not be subjected to interest.
-Refunds for over-billing shall not be provided for a period of time exceeding two years. - (B) Whenever a LEC under-bills a customer for service, the customer shall be allowed to make an installment payment arrangement when the amount exceeds the charges for two months of basic local exchange service and any associated taxes and surcharges.
-A customer shall be advised that any installment payment agreement may, at the option of the customer, extend over a time period equal in length to the period over which the errors were accrued.
-Charges for under-billing shall not be billed for a period of time exceeding two years and shall not include late payment fees or interest.
+Refunds for over-billing shall not be provided for a period of time exceeding two years.